PinakiG-duke/IDS706_DE_FINAL_PROJECT/README.md

 - **Rich relational structure:** multiple linked tables across orders, customers, products, and logistics.
 - **Realistic business process flow:** mirrors the operational data in real e-commerce pipelines.
-- **Multi-domain scope:** enables demonstration of ingestion, transformation, analytics, and visualization within one integrated ecosystem.
+- **Complete pipeline scope:** enables components for ingestion, transformation, analytics, and visualization within one integrated ecosystem.
-- **Open, reproducible data:** no API keys or privacy restrictions — ideal for student projects and automation.
+- **Open, reproducible data:** no API keys or privacy restrictions - data masked by source to avoid any PII handling

-This dataset provides a controlled, yet sufficiently complex environment to demonstrate the entire data engineering lifecycle.
+This dataset provides an opportunity to build a pipeline that can demonstrate the entire data engineering lifecycle as well as be applicable for a lightweight production setup

 ## Schema of the Dataset